rdarsulanto/MyFlexibleFragment/README.md

 # MyFlexibleFragment
-# Traning for moving to another fragment ( Android Studio )
+Traning for move fragment to another fragment ( Android Studio )